 Today, improving your home’s security is more important than ever.
-Whether you’re a homeowner or a renter, it’s your responsibility to make sure that the property you live in, is protected from the danger lurking out there.
+Whether you’re a homeowner or a renter, it’s your responsibility to ensure that the property you live in is protected from the danger lurking out there.

-Most people are only worried about attempts during the night, but the majority of the thеfts happening occur during the day when most of the people are out of their homes at work or school.
+Most people are only worried about attempts during the night, but most of the thеfts happening occur during the day when most people are out of their homes at work or school.

 When it comes to protecting your family and your belonging, you can’t be too careful.
 Even if you can’t afford to hire a security guard or to buy an expensive protection system, there are plenty of ways you can improve your home security and protect it from housebreakings.